 The best word is Dignity.

-Privately, some men admit that it's hard for them not to sexualize the thoughts about women.
+Privately, some men admit that it's hard for them not to sexualize their thoughts about women.

 When this happens, I try to point out that our culture has lost the expectation that one of the great goals in life is to become more virtuous.
-Virtues are elevated habits of thought that lead us to becoming better people from the inside out.
+Virtues are elevated habits of thought that lead us to become better people from the inside out.
 Few people talk about the need to become more patient, kind, disciplined, humble, honest, respectful, or charitable.
-Some people seem to think that attempting to acquire moral virtues is inauthentic, as if our animal urges will lead us to happiness.
+Some people seem to think that attempting to acquire moral virtues is inauthentic as if our animal urges will lead us to happiness.
 They don't.
-Both history and modern research on happiness tell us clearly that if we do not act in virtuous ways we will suffer and cause others to suffer.
+Both history and modern research on happiness tell us that if we do not act in virtuous ways, we will suffer and cause others to suffer.

 Acquiring virtues is primarily an act of mental discipline.
 When you put bad things out of your mind and focus on noble ideals, you rewire your neural networks to think at a higher level.
 It's called up-leveling thought.
 It requires inner exertion.
 It's not easy, but it changes the voices in your head and is the foundation for genuine self-respect.

 As I have tested this concept with women in the workplace, I found they like the word dignity too.
-Yesterday a female thirtysomething professional said to me, "That's all I've ever wanted . . . just to be treated with dignity.
-If I was treated that way I would never have to worry about any form of sexual harassment or even unfairness for that matter."
+Yesterday, a female thirtysomething professional said to me, "That's all I've ever wanted . . . to be treated with dignity.
+If I was treated that way, I would never have to worry about any form of sexual harassment or even unfairness for that matter."

 When I ask men what they want from women, they generally say the same thing: clarity.
 Men are confused by equivocating, complexity, and imprecise requests.
 It's much easier for a linear brain to process a clear request.